bojotamara/registry-app/test_cases.md

 3. Renew a vehicle registration
 - ✅ only accepts numerical input
-- ❌ no error when a nonexistent registration number is entered
+- 🤷🔧❌ no error when a nonexistent registration number is entered ?
+I'm confused, there seems to be an error now
 - 🤷 data in the table looks good

 4. Process a bill of sale
-- ❌ no error when a nonexistent registration number is entered
+- 🤷🔧❌ no error when a nonexistent registration number is entered ?
+I'm confused, there seems to be an error now
 - 🤷 if the name of the current owner (that is provided) does not match the name of the most recent owner of the car in the system, the transfer cannot be made